How to Find Great Images

 Step 3 – Size Your Image

 Images need to be sized to keep your site speed as fast as possible.
-A very large image will have an impact on your website loading time.
+A very large image will have an impact on your website’s loading time.

-First adjust your image size.
-For a Divi post I will adjust my photo size to 1200X600 or smaller.
+First, adjust your image size.
+For a post, I will adjust my photo size to 1200X600 or smaller.
 This is easily done in preview on a Mac.
-If you have a large amount of images to re-size there is an app called re-sizer that works quickly in re-sizing all your images at once.
+If you have a large number of images to re-size there is an app called re-sizer that works quickly in re-sizing all your images at once.